overhangio/tutor/README.md

 This is a work-in-progress.

-The production stack is composed of Nginx, MySQL, MongoDB, Memcache and an LMS container.
+The production stack is sufficient for a minimal production deployment of Open edX.

 ## Lauch a production stack

+Prepare build:

+  make directories

+Build and run:

-    docker-compose up --build
+    docker-compose build # go get a coffee docker-compose up

-The LMS will be reachable at the following url: [http://openedx.localhost](http://openedx.localhost).
+The LMS will be reachable at [http://openedxdemo.overhang.io](http://openedxdemo.overhang.io).

+The CMS will be reachable at [http://studio.openedxdemo.overhang.io](http://studio.openedxdemo.overhang.io).

+For local development, you should point to http://localhost:8800.

 On the first run you will need to migrate the database and collect static assets:

     make migrate
     make assets

+To daemonize:

+    docker-compose up -d

-## Development tips & tricks
+## Development

 Open a bash in the lms:

     docker-compose run lms bash

-How to find the IP address of a running docker:

-    docker container ls
-    docker inspect a0fc4cc602f8
+Open a python shell in the lms or the cms:

+    make lms-shell
+    make cms-shell

 ## TODO

-- Add a CMS container
-- Add rabbitmq and celery worker containers
 - Make sure that secret keys are not shared with the entire world
+- Add arguments to set domain name, platform name, etc.
+- Add documentation on host Nginx
-- Fix TODOs
+- Better readme